SuperOfficeDocs/superoffice-docs/docs/api/plugins/quote-connectors/online-quote-connectors/rest-quote-connector-api.md

 See the [sample request](./rest-quote-connector-samples.md#post-getcapabilities)

 ## Lists
 ### `POST baseUrl/GetQuoteList`

 * string QuoteListType - List name
+* `dictionary<string,string>` ConfigValues - dictionary containing the configuration settings for the connection.
+* `object` ConnectionInfo - object containing the connection id, and related ERP Sync connection info, if any.

 Lists are fetched from the remote service unless the corresponding capability has been turned off.
 Built-in MDO lists (like "category" or "associate") are not fetched from the remote service.